ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Went through various JS exercises

 **Thoughts:** Still running through fundamentals on TOP, did various JS exercises such as temp conversion, sumall, removeFromArray, repeatString, leapYear, and a couple more.
 Not too challenging, the syntax is starting to really stick

+### Day 26: July 11, 2021

+**Today's Progress**: Learned about DOM and became more familar with it

+**Thoughts:** Learned a bit on the JS syntax.
+Next projects focus on recreating a drum-kit and also adding a UI to my rock, paper, scissors game